MattLowe99/RAAM/frontend/README.md

 `npm run build`.

 # Changes to worldMap
-WorldMap loads one of several different maps using its map property.
-Use setMap() to change the MapSelection.
+WorldMap is fed the room it using when its created.
+This can be changed at WorldMap.tsx on Line 504